Chubb Limited (NYSE:CB) Shares Purchased by Fifth Third Bancorp

-Fifth Third Bancorp increased its position in shares of Chubb Limited (NYSE:CB – Get Rating) by 6.2% during the fourth quarter, according to the company in its most recent Form 13F filing with the SEC.
-The fund owned 192,379 shares of the financial services provider’s stock after acquiring an additional 11,193 shares during the quarter.
-Fifth Third Bancorp’s holdings in Chubb were worth $42,439,000 as of its most recent filing with the SEC.
+Fifth Third Bancorp lifted its stake in Chubb Limited (NYSE:CB – Get Rating) by 6.2% in the 4th quarter, Holdings Channel.com reports.
+The firm owned 192,379 shares of the financial services provider’s stock after purchasing an additional 11,193 shares during the period.
+Fifth Third Bancorp’s holdings in Chubb were worth $42,439,000 at the end of the most recent reporting period.

-Other hedge funds have also recently bought and sold shares of the company.
-Bank of New York Mellon Corp boosted its holdings in shares of Chubb by 6.8% in the 3rd quarter.
-Bank of New York Mellon Corp now owns 5,282,359 shares of the financial services provider’s stock valued at $960,755,000 after purchasing an additional 338,463 shares during the last quarter.
-Legal & General Group Plc boosted its holdings in shares of Chubb by 4.0% in the 2nd quarter.
-Legal & General Group Plc now owns 3,498,521 shares of the financial services provider’s stock valued at $687,743,000 after purchasing an additional 134,676 shares during the last quarter.
-Boston Partners boosted its holdings in shares of Chubb by 3.9% in the 3rd quarter.
-Boston Partners now owns 2,741,428 shares of the financial services provider’s stock valued at $501,001,000 after purchasing an additional 103,984 shares during the last quarter.
-Charles Schwab Investment Management Inc. boosted its holdings in shares of Chubb by 3.1% in the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 2,126,486 shares of the financial services provider’s stock valued at $454,856,000 after purchasing an additional 64,887 shares during the last quarter.
-Finally, Amundi boosted its holdings in shares of Chubb by 0.6% in the 2nd quarter.
-Amundi now owns 2,067,756 shares of the financial services provider’s stock valued at $379,060,000 after purchasing an additional 12,600 shares during the last quarter.
+Other hedge funds and other institutional investors have also recently made changes to their positions in the company.
+International Assets Investment Management LLC increased its stake in Chubb by 4.2% during the third quarter.
+International Assets Investment Management LLC now owns 2,673 shares of the financial services provider’s stock worth $486,000 after acquiring an additional 107 shares during the last quarter.
+Raymond James Financial Services Advisors Inc. increased its stake in Chubb by 4.6% during the third quarter.
+Raymond James Financial Services Advisors Inc. now owns 1,227,140 shares of the financial services provider’s stock worth $223,214,000 after acquiring an additional 53,639 shares during the last quarter.
+Captrust Financial Advisors increased its stake in Chubb by 9.1% during the second quarter.
+Captrust Financial Advisors now owns 60,047 shares of the financial services provider’s stock worth $11,853,000 after acquiring an additional 4,999 shares during the last quarter.
+WoodTrust Financial Corp acquired a new stake in Chubb during the fourth quarter worth $203,000.
+Finally, HighTower Trust Company N.A. acquired a new stake in Chubb during the third quarter worth $334,000.
 Institutional investors and hedge funds own 87.12% of the company’s stock.

 Chubb Announces Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, April 10th.
-Investors of record on Friday, March 17th will be given a dividend of $0.83 per share.
-This represents a $3.32 dividend on an annualized basis and a dividend yield of 1.69%.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, April 10th.
+Shareholders of record on Friday, March 17th will be issued a dividend of $0.83 per share.
+This represents a $3.32 dividend on an annualized basis and a yield of 1.69%.
 The ex-dividend date of this dividend is Thursday, March 16th.
-Chubb’s dividend payout ratio is presently 26.52%.
+Chubb’s dividend payout ratio (DPR) is 26.52%.

 Chubb Ltd. operates as a holding company, which engages in the provision of commercial and personal property and casualty insurance, personal accident and accident and health (A&H), reinsurance, and life insurance.
 It operates through the following segments: North America Commercial Property and Casualty (P&C) Insurance, North America Personal P&C Insurance, North America Agricultural Insurance, Overseas General Insurance, Global Reinsurance, and Life Insurance.